 Tips for Reducing Heating Costs

-When winter’s frigid temps have you turning up the thermostat, employ these practical tips to reduce heating cooling costs:
+When winter’s frigid temps have you turning up the thermostat, employ these practical tips to keep your heating bills in check:

 These thermostats allow you to customize temperatures for certain times of day.
-Program them to automatically reduce heat to around 60°F while you’re asleep or away at work to save up to 10% on bills.
-Smart thermostats learn your schedule and make their own adjustments!
+Program them to automatically lower the temperature to around 60°F while you’re asleep or away at work to save up to 10% on your annual heating bills.
+Smart thermostats go a step further — they learn your schedule and make their own adjustments without you lifting a finger.

 Cracks and gaps let heated indoor air escape while allowing cold outside air to infiltrate your home.
-Over time this heat loss forces your system to work harder.
-Caulk and weatherstrip windows, doors, pipes, vents, and any openings to your outside walls.
+Over time, this forces your system to work much harder than it should.
+Start with the obvious spots — caulk and weatherstrip windows and doors.
+Then look deeper:

 Strategies to Lower Cooling Costs